jwt-scala/jwt-scala/docs/src/main/tut/_includes/tut/jwt-play-jwt-session.md

 The secret key is used to secure cryptographics functions.
 We are using the same key to sign Json Web Tokens so you don't need to worry about it.

+### Public key
+`play.http.session.public.key`

+> Default: none

+The public key is used to verify session signed with private key `play.http.secret.key`

 ### Session timeout

 `play.http.session.maxAge`